kuzzleio/sdk-jvm/doc/1/getting-started/java/index.md

 ## Subscribe to realtime document notifications (pub/sub)

-Time to use realtime with Kuzzle.
+Time to use Kuzzle's realtime capabilities.
 Create a new file `GettingStartedRealtime.java` with the following code:

 <<< ./snippets/realtime.java